Guini/PigmentSamples/datafactory/pigment-to-adlsv2/README.md

 3. Open the template gallery
 4. Download and import the `Pigment to ADLS.zip` file contained in this folder
 5. Fill in the template details, then save
-6. The template will be on the gallery, select it and complete the linked services for ADLS Gen2 and Pigment Export.
+6. The template will be in the gallery, select it and complete the linked services for ADLS Gen2 and Pigment Export.
 If you're unsure what these should look like, use the examples in the `src/linkedService` folder.

 ### GitHub Method
 Use this if you want the full sample with linked services, datasets, etc.